CodeURJC-DAW-2022-23/webapp9/README.md

 ### Graphs

 Inside each destination, users will be able to see a bar graph containing the most popular places inside them.
+There will also be a graph in the main page where you can see the most popular destinations.

 ### Aditional technologies